hmrc/object-store-client/README.md

 import uk.gov.hmrc.objectstore.client.play.Implicits._

 client.putObject(
   path            = Path.Directory("accounts/2020").file("summary.txt"),
   content         = "this is the content", retentionPeriod = RetentionPeriod.OneMonth, // defaults to 'object-store.default-retention-period' configuration
   contentType     = Some("plain/text"), // defaults to None
+  contentMd5      = Some(Md5Hash("4033ff85a6fdc6a2f51e60d89236a244")), // defaults to None, and will be calculated
   owner           = "my-service" // defaults to 'appName' configuration ) // returns Future[Unit]
 ```